What are the aims of this leaflet?

 Medical treatments for erythromelalgia:

 There are several different medications that can be used to try and relieve symptoms.
-In some cases, patients may need to try several different medications or combinations of medications to find what helps them.
-Treatments that your clinician may use include:
+Sometimes people may need to try several different medications or combinations of medications to find what helps them.
+Treatments that your doctor may use include:

-Capsaicin cream or doxepin cream to the affected area.
+Capsaicin cream or doxepin cream on the affected area.

-Medications to help reduce pain caused by increased sensitivity of the nervous system
+Medications which may help reduce pain caused by increased sensitivity of the nervous system

-Calcium channel blockers (e.g. nifedipine, diltiazem) which can help regulate blood flow.
+Calcium channel blockers (e.g. nifedipine, diltiazem) which can alter blood flow.

 Intravenous infusions at the hospital (medicine through a drip) of nitroprusside, prostaglandin (iloprost) or lignocaine (lidocaine).
-Mexilitine tables work similarly to lignocaine, but can be difficult to obtain.
+Mexilitine tablets work similarly to lignocaine, but can be difficult for hospitals to obtain.
 A lidocaine patch applied to the skin may also help.

-Nerve blocks or surgical sympathectomy (a procedure in which sympathetic nerve fibres are cut) have helped some, but were not beneficial in others.
+Nerve blocks or surgical sympathectomy (a procedure in which sympathetic nerve fibres are cut) have helped some people, but not others.
 Sympathectomy can cause permanent severe side effects in some people.

-Psychological distress associated with the condition should also be addressed by health care providers.
-Cognitive behavioural therapy and other talking therapies are of benefit to some patients to help patient cope with the distress the condition can cause.
+If you experience any psychological distress associated with the condition, you should talk about this with your doctor.
+Cognitive behavioural therapy and other talking therapies can help some people cope with the distress the condition may cause.